avigewirtz/avigewirtz.github.io-/make/makefiles.md

 Consider a scenario where you modify header file `A`, which is `#included` in, say, 20 `.c` files.
 To rebuild your program, you'd have to track down each of these `.c` files and recompile them.
 Worse yet, imagine header file `A` is also `#included` in header file `B`.
 You'd then have to also track down all the `.c` files that `#include` `B` and recompile them as well.

-To make life easier (no pun intended), the `make` tool was developed, which automates the process of incremental builds. `make` requires three thing:
+To make life easier (no pun intended), the `make` tool was developed, which automates the process of incremental builds. `make` requires two things:

-1. A description of the dependencies among the files in the program.
-2. The commands to build the files.
+1. Dependency graph.
+Specifies dependencies between program's files and commands to build each file from its dependencies.
-3. The ability to verify the existence/latest modification timestamps of the files.
+2. The ability to verify the existence/latest modification timestamps of the files.

 make can obtain 3 on it's own from the filesystem.
 1 and 2 we describe via a user-written file known as a makefile.
 Once an appropriate makefile is set up, the command: